geodesicdome/descarteslabs_tutorials/README.md

 # descarteslabs_tutorials
-Tutorials for Descartes Labs Platform
+Tutorials for the Descartes Labs Platform